JuliaLang/www.julialang.org/blog/_posts/2015-09-27-auto-diff-in-julia.md

 - More elementary function definitions on `ForwardDiffNumber`s
 - More optimized versions of existing elementary function definitions on `ForwardDiffNumber`s
-- Methods for evaluating Jacobian-vector products (highly useful in conjunction with reverse mode AD).
+- Methods for evaluating Jacobian-matrix products (highly useful in conjunction with reverse mode AD).
 - Parallel/shared-memory/distributed-memory versions of current API methods for handling problems with huge input/output dimensions
 - A more robust benchmarking suite for catching performance regressions